dijonkitchen/dijonkitchen.github.io/_posts/2015-10-25-programming-language.md

 Difficulty -> Ease
 Low-level languages -> high-level languages
 Less people -> More people
+Less conducive to early stage company -> more

 High impact for all downstream value vs less, but more specific need